openwebos/cmake-modules-webos/REFERENCE.md

     *.json.pub.in       WEBOS_INSTALL_SYSBUS_PUBROLESDIR
     *.json.prv.in       WEBOS_INSTALL_SYSBUS_PRVROLESDIR

-No other files will be installed or configured.
+No other files will be configured.
 The last two fields of the input file names (i.e. `.pub.in` and `.prv.in`) are removed from the names of the installed files.

+All files in the provided directory which match one of the following patterns will be installed, without being configured, as shown below.

+    Pattern             Installed in
+    *.service.pub       WEBOS_INSTALL_SYSBUS_PUBSERVICESDIR
+    *.service.prv       WEBOS_INSTALL_SYSBUS_PRVSERVICESDIR
+    *.json.pub          WEBOS_INSTALL_SYSBUS_PUBROLESDIR
+    *.json.prv          WEBOS_INSTALL_SYSBUS_PRVROLESDIR

+No other files will be installed without being configured.
+The last field of the input file names (i.e. `.pub` and `.prv`) are removed from the names of the installed files.

 ###webos_component